Best 17-inch Laptops 2019

 Yes, we still recommend the best 13-inch laptops and the best 15-inch laptops for more frequent fliers, but if you want to maximize your work rate or simply want a theater-like experience, then go with the biggest display you can find.
 Most of the best 17-inch laptops on the market are gaming machines, but it's worth checking out more portable options on our best ultrabooks page.
 And if you're on a tight budget, our best gaming laptops under $1,000 page has you covered.
 17-inch laptops are great for content creators because of their vast canvases.
 If you're a creator who wants specific recommendations, check out our best laptops for photo editing and best video editing laptops pages.

 If you want the very lightest 17-inch laptop on the market, then the 2.95-pound LG Gram 17 is in a class of its own.
-Speaking of standout devices, the Alienware m17 has a gorgeous, slim design and will soon ship with 9th Gen Intel Core CPUs.
-We're excited to put that rig up against the beastly GT76 Titan.
-Speaking of brawny systems, HP's new ZBook 17 G6 workstation can be configured with up to 10TB of storage and 128GB of RAM.
+Speaking of standout devices, the Alienware m17 R2 has a gorgeous, slim design and ships with 9th Gen Intel Core CPUs.
+A cheaper gaming option is the Digital Storm Avon, which has a mechanical keyboard and three-year warranty.
+Another brawny system, HP's new ZBook 17 G6 workstation, can be configured with up to 10TB of storage and 128GB of RAM.
 While Dell currently tops our best workstation category, Lenovo's upcoming ThinkPad P73 promises crazy amounts of power and a gorgeous 4K display.

 Without further ado, here are the best 17-inch laptops for every need.